tsujan/BreezeEnhanced/README.md

  * By default, the close, minimize and maximize buttons are macOS-like and their sizes change on mouse-over when animation is enabled.
  * The spacing between buttons is configurable.
  * Opaqueness, opacity override and flatness are added to the exception list properties.
- * Title-bar font is set indpendent from the KDE font settings (for use outside KDE).
+ * The title-bar font is set independently of the KDE font settings (for use outside KDE).

 Please note that BreezeEnhanced is not related to the Breeze widget style.
 In fact, it is made to match various themes of the [Kvantum](https://github.com/tsujan/Kvantum) widget style but it works with all styles.